-I also like to use a small square cookie cutter to shape it.
-Totally not necessary.
-You can have round “toast” and it tastes just the same. haha!
+Note: You can have round “toast” and it tastes just the same. haha!

 Cauliflower toast topping ideas

 Making cauliflower toast is only half the meal.
 You’ve got to top your toast with some delicious toast toppings to truly enjoy this classic breakfast substitute.
-Some things I like to top my cauliflower toast with includes:
+Some things I like to top my cauliflower toast with include: